Yuletide Shopping | Rock 95

 Local Artisan Events Can Expose Treasures

 This time of year offers a treasure trove of unique and unusual gifts to be discovered through some of the many local community artisan and Church sponsored event fundraisers that lead up to the holidays.
-The Inniswood Baptist Church held a Victorian Christmas Tea and Sale that took place over the weekend.
+The Inniswood Baptist Church has a Victorian Christmas Tea and Sale that takes place over the weekend.

-Shoppers could take advantage of special deals on art, wood carvings, homemade soaps and lotions, hand -made jewellery, stained glass works and more, all set back in time in a Queen Victoria like Tea Room.
+Shoppers can take advantage of special deals on baked goods, cannery, art, wood carvings, homemade soaps and lotions, hand -made jewellery, stained glass works, handcrafted soaps and more, all set back in time in a Queen Victoria like Tea Room.
+Profits will be divided among several charities

-This is just one of the many types of local fundraising events where you can find unique one-of a-kind holiday items for someone special on your list this Christmas Season.
+This is just one of the many types of local fundraising events where you can find unique one-of a-kind holiday items for someone special on your list this Christmas Season and help out a great cause at the same time.
+The sale runs Saturday from 9-2:30.